sanuj-bit/Gravity/README.md

 3.Test Data:-

-4.Valid credentials (username and password) are available for login.
+Valid credentials (username and password) are available for login.

 Product names and locators are known or stored in the script/test data file.

-5.Environment Setup:-
+4.Environment Setup:-

 Selenium WebDriver is properly configured.

 Java and Maven (or the required build tool) are installed and added to the system path.

-The project dependencies (like Selenium, TestNG, WebDriverManager) are included in the pom.xml file.
+The project dependencies (like Selenium) in the pom.xml file.

-6.Locator Stability:-
+5.Locator Stability:-
 The web elements (username, password, login button, product, add-to-cart button, menu, logout button) have static and unique locators that do not change frequently.

-7.Internet Connectivity:-
+6.Internet Connectivity:-
 A stable internet connection is available for accessing the web application.

-8.Execution Flow:-
+7.Execution Flow:-

 The user is successfully navigated to the home page after login.